unytics/bigfunctions/bigfun/templates/bigfunction.md

     ??? success "Call `{{ name }}` directly"

         - `{{ name }}` function is deployed in 39 public datasets for all of the 39 BigQuery regions.
-        - *You need to use the dataset in the same region as your datasets (otherwise you may have a function not found error).*
         - It can be called by anyone.
 Just copy / paste examples below in your BigQuery console.
 It just works!
+        - *(You need to use the dataset in the same region as your datasets otherwise you may have a function not found error)*

         Public BigFunctions Datasets: